ga4gh-schemablocks/org.schemablocks.beta/docs/standards-recommendations.md

 * Reece Hart ([@reece](https://github.com/reece/)) :fontawesome-brands-github:
 * cross GA4GH alignment discussions

-### GA4GH Recommendation

-One of the GA4GH conventions is to use CURIEs as (external) identifiers.
 Please see also [a previous discussion](https://github.com/ga4gh-metadata/SchemaBlocks/issues/10) on Github, and the links from there.

+#### CURIEs

 CURIEs ("[Compact URIs](https://www.w3.org/TR/curie/)") are namespace-scoped identifiers which can be expanded to Internationalized Resource Identifiers ([IRI](https://www.w3.org/International/articles/idn-and-iri/)).
 A CURIE is comprised of two components, a prefix and a reference, separated by a colon symbol `:`.
 CURIES are case sensitive, although for prefixes this practice is inconsistently being followed.